jhaber-zz/nlp-python-2020/README.md

 ## Getting started & software prerequisites

-For simplicity, just click the "Launch Binder" button to create a virtual environment ready for this workshop.
+For simplicity, just click the "Launch Binder" button (at the top of this Readme) to create a virtual environment ready for this workshop.
+It may take a few minutes; if it takes longer than 10, try again.

 If you want to run the code on your computer, you have two options.
 You could use [Anaconda](https://www.anaconda.com/what-is-anaconda/) to make installation easy: [download Anaconda](https://www.anaconda.com/download/) .
 Or if you already have Python 3.x installed with the full list of libraries listed under `requirements.txt`, you're welcome to clone this repository and follow along on your own machine.
 You can also install all the necessary packages like so: